AnthonyM-Jr/CTF-Challenges/LetsDefend/compromised_ai_cluster_walkthrough_github.md

-# 🧠💥 Let’sDefend Walkthrough – Compromised AI Cluster Challenge
+# 🧠💥 LetsDefend Walkthrough – Compromised AI Cluster Challenge

-Welcome to this **step-by-step walkthrough** of the _Compromised AI Cluster_ challenge on [Let’sDefend](https://letsdefend.io)! 🛡️ In this scenario, we’re diving into an incident involving an AI infrastructure running **Ray**—an open-source distributed computing framework.
+Welcome to this **step-by-step walkthrough** of the _Compromised AI Cluster_ challenge on [LetsDefend](https://letsdefend.io)! 🛡️ In this scenario, we’re diving into an incident involving an AI infrastructure running **Ray**—an open-source distributed computing framework for AI/ML workloads.

-> 🎯 **Objective:** Analyze the PCAP, identify attacker behavior, and extract indicators of compromise (IOCs).
+> 🎯 **Objective:** Analyze a PCAP file, identify attacker behavior, and extract indicators of compromise (IOCs).

 ---

 ## 🧰 Tools Used

-- 🕵️‍♂️ **Wireshark** – for network packet analysis
+- **Wireshark** – for network packet analysis
-- 🎯 **HTTP protocol knowledge** – to interpret requests/responses
+- **HTTP protocol knowledge** – to interpret requests/responses
-- 🧹 **Filters & Search** – to extract relevant activity
+- **Filters & Search** – to extract relevant activity

 ---